Rwanda After 1994: Stories of Change

 Since 1994 Rwanda has undergone remarkable shifts and transitions: culturally, economically, and educationally the country has gone from strength to strength.
 This conference seeks to gather diverse perspectives on the changing social and cultural fabric of Rwanda in the past 24 years.
 We invite participants to consider the context of these changes, particularly in relation to the ongoing importance of remembering and in wider developments in the Great Lakes and East Africa regions.
 Equally we are keen to explore what stories of change are emerging from Rwanda: creative writing and testimonies, as well as national, regional, and international political narratives.
 Which frameworks might be most useful for understanding different kinds of change?
 And looking forwards, what new directions are emerging, and how will Rwanda’s trajectory be shaped by other global factors?

-The conference programme has now been finalised and registration will be open shortly.
+The conference programme has now been finalised and we are no longer accepting abstracts for additional speakers.
+You can register here.
 Attendance at the conference is free and a small number of postgraduate travel bursaries will be available.
+Maps and travel information are provided online, and accommodation can be booked here and here.

-We are delighted to welcome Esther and Malaika to St Andrews:
+We are delighted to welcome our keynote speakers Esther and Malaika to St Andrews:

 Video of Esther: